 Long-form and new content rank particularly well, so shareable blogs and/or vlogs need to be part of your SEO plan.

 Finally, a few aspects of your site itself can affect your search rankings, no matter what keywords are used.
-Site speed has to be up to par, and a responsive design is no longer a luxury but a necessity.
-Voice search is also gaining popularity and usage, and sites with this feature can benefit in search rankings.
+Site speed has to be up to par and a responsive design is no longer a luxury – it’s a necessity.
+Voice search is also gaining popularity and sites with this feature can benefit in search rankings.

-SEO optimization can seem pretty intimidating, and a lot of e-Commerce site owners never seriously take it on.
-Just setting your hesitation aside and diving into the process can put you ahead of many of your competitors.
+SEO optimization can seem pretty intimidating and a lot of ecommerce sites never seriously tackle the issue.
+Just setting your hesitation aside and diving into the process can put you ahead of many competitors.